What we do

-Today’s retail environment has changed considerably: the majority of retailers now renounces their former conviction that either on- or offline retail would eventually substitute the other.
-Online retailers open offline stores to address new target segments; traditional retailers react to e-commerce competition with own online stores.
-Thus, the proliferation and integration of retail channels – the so-called “omi-channeling” – is the new standard.
+Today’s retail environment has changed considerably: the majority of retailers now renounce their former conviction that either on- or offline retail would eventually substitute the other.
+Online retailers open offline stores to address new target segments; traditional retailers react to e-commerce competition with their online stores.
+Thus, the proliferation and integration of retail channels – the so-called “omni-channeling” – is the new standard.

 The purchase process, therefore, is not restricted to a single channel any more.
 While customers could formerly be attracted by opening high-street stores, and revenue be increased through a multiplication of these stores, customers now often have to be acquired as expensive online “traffic”.
+At the same time, retailers that used to operate purely offline have to digitize to avoid the “death of the high street”.
 Consequently, the tools of digital marketing are vital for new and established retailers alike.
 Digital customer data and A/B-tests enable an increase in the marketing optimization frequency, which was unknown in the days of focus groups and quarterly reports.
-But surging online marketing costs and an increased strategic dependence on certain marketing channels constitute difficulties that companies have to handle.
+But surging online marketing costs and increased strategic dependence on certain marketing channels constitute difficulties that companies have to handle.